RunOpenCode/stencil-state-store/readme.md

 Although there are other approaches, like property probing, or state tunneling, this approach is inspired by [NGXS](https://ngxs.gitbook.io) and based on [RXJS](https://rxjs-dev.firebaseapp.com/).

+While NGXS have concept of actions which is dispatched and accepted by store, in this simplified version, components have direct access to store and can invoke `patch` and `set` methods to mutate state.

+Rationale behind this is that web components should be simple and communication lightweight.
+If something like NGXS is required to manage components communication, you should to reconsider using some application framework and/or more complex library for state management.

+Web components should be used for building web components.
+For complex use case scenarios, perhaps application frameworks are more suitable.

 ## Learn by example

 Let's say that we have some state that needs to be shared among components: